rfhb/ctrdata/README.md

 * Reminder to respect the registers' copyrights and terms and conditions is shown when loading the package.
 Please also read the "Acknowledgments" and "Notes" sections below.

-* Detailed [examples](https://rawgit.com/rfhb/ctrdata/master/inst/doc/EXAMPLES.html) for analyses such as of time trends of details of clinical trials
+* Vignettes provided to get started and with detailed examples such as analyses of time trends of details of clinical trials

 Overview of functions used in sequence:
 ![Overview workflow][1]